Ned-oleary/ecdh-in-cpp/README.md

 * it's probably slow
 * it probably has a few bugs that I haven't found yet -- I didn't test this very much

-it does seemingly work for very simple curves and very small prime numbers. it definitively does *not* work for real-world ECs like secp256k1
+it does seemingly work (sometimes) for very simple curves and very small prime numbers. it definitively does *not* work for real-world ECs like secp256k1

 I probably won't revisit this any time soon